• Facebook

 Application Questions

-1. Provide a description of your project including your project’s goals and objectives and how it supports the grant priorities identified in the purpose.
+1. Provide a description of your project, including your project’s goals and objectives and how it supports the purpose of the grant/ (Limit 500 words)

-2. How does your school/district meet the grant program eligibility criteria?
+2. How does the project meet the grant program eligibility criteria

-3. Why is this grant program important to your school?
+3. Why is this grant program important to your school and community?
 What do you hope to achieve?

-4. How many students and teachers will participate in the grant activities?
+4. How many students will participate in the grant activities?
 How many educators?

 5. Who are the key leads on the project?
-Describe their backgrounds and their roles as project leads.
+Describe their backgrounds and their project roles.

 7. How will you include student voice and equitable participation in this grant program as envisioned by HB 2078?

-8. What is your timeline?
-What are your milestones and communication plans for sharing with community partners, colleagues, families, and students?
+8. What is your timeline, including milestones?
+What are your communication plans for sharing with community partners, colleagues, families, and students?

 Please login to the iGrants website for more information.